 The CPT code is 87593.

-Effective July 26, 2022, the Current Procedural Terminology (CPT) Editorial Panel approved this new CPT code to use specifically for orthopoxvirus (monkeypox) detection to improve reporting in cases of suspected or confirmed monkeypox.
+Effective July 26, 2022, the Current Procedural Terminology (CPT) Editorial Panel approved this new CPT code to use specifically for orthopoxvirus (monkeypox virus) detection to improve reporting in cases of suspected or confirmed mpox.

 Does ARUP’s test require confirmation testing?